UNDP-Slovakia Partnership

 Major Achievements

-• 17 innovative solutions supported in four countries of Western Balkan and Moldova (9 already fully implemented, the rest under implementation) under four SCF Calls for proposals in the total amount of USD 626,478.40.
+• 16 innovative solutions were supported and fully implemented in four countries of the Western Balkans and Moldova in the total amount of USD 586,482.40.

-• 16 regional high-level meetings on gender in the Armed Forces held and 17 practical solutions for gender equality implemented by Ministries of Defence and/or Armed Forces in Western Balkan through the support of small-scale projects.
+• Over 30 regional high-level meetings on gender in the Armed Forces held and over 20 practical solutions for gender equality implemented by Ministries of Defence and Armed Forces in Western Balkan through the support of small-scale projects.

 17